Research leading to treatments is producing results. We need everyone's best work now--researchers and donors--to help reach our goal!

 Who We Are

 Founded in 1991 by patients, the FSH Society is the world’s largest and most progressive grassroots network of facioscapulohumeral muscular dystrophy (FSHD) patients, their families and research activists.
+Charity Navigator has named the FSH Society one of America's "Ten Charities Worth Watching."

 What We Do